meditates/effective-goggles/README.md

 # effective-goggles
-the first
+Here is the first line.
-I am a new student here.
+I am a new student this year.
 I am a keen programmer.